isaacnmm/pestpolicy-hugo2XX/content/posts/when-to-fertilize-your-lawn/index.md

 However, the question of "when to fertilize" is not a one-size-fits-all answer.
 It's a nuanced decision that hinges primarily on your specific grass type, local climate, and the overall health of your soil.
 Applying fertilizer at the wrong time can be ineffective, wasteful, or even harmful, potentially leading to nutrient runoff, weak growth, or even "fertilizer burn. "

-This guide will demystify the science behind lawn fertilization, help you identify your grass type, outline the [optimal](https://pestpolicy.com/how-long-to-water-lawn/) feeding schedules, and provide practical tips to ensure your [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) receives the nourishment it needs precisely when it can benefit most.
+This guide will demystify the science behind lawn fertilization, help you identify your grass type, outline the [optimal](https://pestpolicy.com/how-long-to-water-lawn/)feeding schedules, and provide practical tips to ensure your [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)receives the nourishment it needs precisely when it can benefit most.

 ##  What Is Fertilizer?